faassen/bundle_example/README.md

 $ npm install -g eslint
 ```

-Here is the version I have installed:
+Here is the version I have installed at the time of writing:

 ```ShellSession
 $ eslint --version